A sunny Christmas Day is expected for much of the United States

 Holiday weather forecast: No chance for a white ChristmasDec.
 20, 201902:26

-The mercury is expected to reach a toasty 52 degrees in Chicago on Wednesday, in what could mark the warmest Christmas Day in the Second City since it also reached 52 degrees in 1994.
+The mercury is expected to reach a toasty 52 degrees in Chicago on Wednesday, in what could mark the warmest Christmas Day there since 1994, when it also reached 52 degrees.

-Other major U.S. cities such as New York, where's expected to be 44 degrees on Wednesday, Philadelphia (47 degrees), Dallas (71 degrees), Washington D.C.
-(50 degrees) and Houston (72 degrees) are all expected to have their warmest Christmas Days since 2016.
+Other major U.S. cities such as New York, where it's expected to be 44 degrees Wednesday, Philadelphia (47 degrees), Dallas (71 degrees), Washington, D.C., (50 degrees) and Houston (72 degrees) are all expected to have their warmest Christmas Days since 2016.

 The warm New York weather could help ease the Christmas crush at airports.